max-de-bug/hauntnet/README.md

 > **A peer-to-peer haunted chatroom in Halloween style**

-HauntNet is a spooky decentralized chatroom where ghosts and spirits whisper across the network.
-Built with Rust 🦀, featuring end-to-end encryption, automatic peer discovery, and a Halloween-themed interface.

 ## ✨ Features

 - 🔐 **End-to-End Encryption** - Private whispers encrypted with X25519 key exchange + ChaCha20-Poly1305